untoldwind/alfred2-layout/README.md

 It is multi-screen-able.
 Even though you cannot move windows from one screen to another (yet?) the scripts tries to figure out with screen you mean (depending on the size of the visible area).

-## Additional not for the Mavericks version
+## Additional notes for the Mavericks version

 The Mavericks version now additionally support the "layother" keyword that moves and layout the current window to the other/next screen.